Skip to main content

 The cards were sold as souvenirs, mailed across the country, and tucked away in drawers and albums.
 Today they serve as miniature time capsules, preserving details that photographs alone often miss.

-Aerial view of Sunvalley Mall in 1974, with Mount Diablo in background and vast parking lot surrounding the two-story mall.
+Postcard of an aerial view of Sunvalley Mall in 1974, with Mount Diablo in background and vast parking lot surrounding the two-story mall.

 One postcard shows the mall from above, looking southeast toward Mount Diablo.
 Interstate 680 is still lightly traveled, and the surrounding landscape remains largely open.
 There is no Willows Shopping Center, no Ellinwood office park—just grassland surrounding a gleaming retail complex that seemed to rise out of nowhere.